News and Events

 I am delighted to be able to announce that this tale of foetus in foetu, of dead twins and mad mothers, of Moleskine notebooks and teen friendships and AIDS carers and more, will be published by Per Aspera Press.

-Per Aspera have now announced their forthcoming books for 2014: the publication date for Being Small is August 12th, 2014, a Glorious Twelfth indeed!
-Like all their titles it will be released simultaneously in hardcover, trade paper, and a variety of e-book formats.
+Being Small will be published by Per Aspera: on August 28th, 2014; like all their titles it will be released simultaneously in hardcover, trade paper, and a variety of e-book formats.